SIMITGROUP/openapigenerator/README.md

 # Limitation
 1. api refer to Schema type "array" , only able to show blank array
 2. jwt is not supported yet
+3. parameters and apikey's name only support alphanumeric or "_".